Big adventures for families with older teens & 20-somethings

 On this trip, we'll be using titanium mountain bikes that are just right for the non-technical dirt road riding as well as the paved riding. (approximately 0% dirt and 100% paved).

 There is a lot to experience in Costa Rica and this trip is nothing short of action-packed!
 We have kept route distances short to ensure you have plenty of time to take advantage of the multitude of activities available.
 While distances suggest a Level 1-2 trip, we've rated it 1-3 instead due to the abundance of activities, as well as the heat, which require a bit more get-up-and-go.
+Please note that Route Ratings are for single sport activities and may not reflect the level of combined activities.

 * Includes a shuttle